 - Project Viability: How likely is it that the project aims can

-- Commercial Viability: If the project is successful, how likely
+- Commercial Potential: If the project is successful, how likely

 is it that a commercial opportunity will develop?